Toterino/stable-diffusion/README.md

 This repository represents the code used for the following paper: [...]

-- The Stable Diffusion [repo](https://github.com/CompVis/stable-diffusion) was forked and used in conjunction with researcher Justin Pinkney's intuitive [repo](https://github.com/justinpinkney/stable-diffusion) on finetuning.
+- The Stable Diffusion [repo](https://github.com/CompVis/stable-diffusion) was forked and used in conjunction with researcher Justin Pinkney's intuitive [repo](https://github.com/justinpinkney/stable-diffusion) and their [guide](https://github.com/LambdaLabsML/examples/tree/main/stable-diffusion-finetuning) on finetuning.

 - The changes made (most of which were used from Pinkney's repository) are made clear through the commit history.
+Please explore Pinkey's amazing repository/guide; the code published here is only for reproducibility reasons.

-The licence from the forked repository applies.
+- The licence from the forked repository applies.
 Note that this model does not give medical advice nor does it interpret medical results.

 - Datasets: [BUSI](https://scholar.cu.edu.eg/?q=afahmy/pages/dataset), [CAMUS](https://www.creatis.insa-lyon.fr/Challenge/camus/)